zodiggsz/DLADashboard/README.md

 * dist/* - the bundled script, along with other resources
 * deploy/* - all resources which should be uploaded to a CDN.

-### Build options
+### Build for Production
+Merge into the master branch

+Change file src/config.ts by uncommenting   spURi: 'https://dlamil.dps.mil/sites/SPO_PEODashboard',

-gulp clean - TODO
+gulp clean
-gulp test - TODO
+gulp test
-gulp serve - TODO
+gulp serve
-gulp bundle - TODO
+gulp bundle
-gulp package-solution - TODO
+gulp package-solution